dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T871: Children are unique individuals deserving consideration.
+### T871: Children have their own thoughts and experiences.

 |Support|
 |---|